It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

-It is common for infants to spit up, but problems with breathing and feeding could be signs of something more serious.
-These should be investigated by a doctor.
+It is common for infants to spit up, but problems with breathing and feeding could be signs of a more serious health problem.
+A doctor should investigate these symptoms.

-Researchers are currently exploring possible links between LPR in children and recurrent ear infections and sinusitis.
+Researchers are currently exploring possible links between silent reflux in children and recurrent ear infections and sinusitis.

-Some symptoms, such as projectile vomiting or bile, or bloodstained vomit, could be indications of other health problems.
-These should be reviewed by a doctor.
+Some symptoms, such as projectile vomiting or vomit that contains blood, could be indications of other health problems.
+Visit a health professional if these symptoms become evident.

 Many adults manage to control symptoms by adjusting their eating habits and making lifestyle changes.

-Medications to treat LPR, such as antacids, are available over the counter (OTC) or online.
+Medications to treat silent reflux, such as antacids, are available over the counter (OTC).
 These can help prevent the acid from returning to the esophagus.

-H2-blockers, a form of anti-histamine, may help, especially if the person is bothered by a cough at night.
+H2-blockers, a form of anti-histamine, might help, especially if a cough bothers the person at night.

 If antacids do not work, a doctor may prescribe a proton pump inhibitor (PPI), such as omeprazole, to reduce stomach acidity.
-This will be used for between 4 weeks and 6 months.
+A person with LPR can use these for between 4 weeks and 6 months.

-Reflux is common in children up to the age of 1 year, and only those who have difficulty feeding or breathing will need treatment.
+Reflux is common in children up to the age of 1 year, and only those who have difficulty feeding or breathing require treatment.

-Changing the infant's feeding habits and using age-appropriate medication may help.
+Changing the feeding habits of the infant and using age-appropriate medication might help.

-In severe cases, or when other treatment has not been effective, tube feeding and surgery may be necessary.
+In severe cases, or when another treatment has not been effective, tube feeding and surgery may be necessary.

 In infants, the muscular valves at the end of the food pipe are not fully developed.
-These valves keep the contents of the stomach from flowing back into, and through, the food pipe.
+These valves keep the contents of the stomach from flowing back into the food pipe.